 As experienced dive instructors, we will tell you that having your own gear can be a wonderful investment.
 Being familiar with your own gear makes the entire process easier and more comfortable.
 But we have plenty of high quality gear available for you to use as well.

 We have a variety of rental masks have silicone skirts and our fins are made from monoprene meaning they are more comfortable, fit better and will last longer than the typical rubber rental gear you find on most cattlemarans.
 We have nice jacket style Scubapro BCs with integrated weight pockets.
 We carry 2.5mm shorty wetsuits from Scubapro and have some women's 2.5mm long arm, short leg style wetsuits from Henderson.
 Our regulator sets are from Scubapro with Mk2 first stages, R195/R095 second stages/octos, spg and Aladin One Computers.

 Most important, we reguarly service our gear and carry spares on the boats - so if you happen to find a chewed mouthpiece, a cracking hose, or a dead computer battery, we can replace those quickly on board.

 |Where do we meet?|

-Across the street from Skinny Leg's and the Coral Bay Firehouse is Town and Country, a yellow building.
+Across the street from Skinny Leg's and the Coral Bay Firehouse is Lime Lofts, a green building.
 We are the only shop on the lowest level.

 |What are these roads like in the winter?|